wie1900/REL/README.md

 Hence, the first group is _Customers_ (related to _Revenues_) and the second group is _Contractors_ (related to _Expenses_).

 ### Customers / Contractors
 There are separate pages for both groups, where their list is presented.
-There are also options for editing and creating the appropriate type of document (_Add Rev._ / _Add Exp._)
+There are also options for editing and creating the appropriate type of document (_+Rev._ / _+Exp._)

 ### Revenues
 Documentation of new _Revenue_ is to add revenue for the selected customer (list on the _Customers_ page).
 This document contains data from the application, customer data and a list of added items with their quantity and price.